Identifying Who Manufactured Your Racks and Why It Matters

 Can I mix pallet racking brands or beam types?

-What should I do if my pallet rack brand is no longer manufactures?
+What should I do if my pallet rack brand is no longer manufactured?

 Do I need to replace a whole upright if it’s damaged?